LPG Boiler to Heat Pump UK (2026 Guide)

 Can You Replace an LPG Boiler With a Heat Pump?

-Yes — many rural and off-grid UK homes are excellent candidates for replacing an LPG boiler with an air source heat pump.
+Yes — many rural and off-grid UK homes can replace an LPG boiler with an air source heat pump.
+The main issue is not whether it is possible, but whether the home and heating system are suitable.

-Many homeowners switching from LPG are looking for:
+Homes switching from LPG are often looking for:

 - Lower long-term running costs